 Sunset Lake Road / Bass Lake Road /Hilltop Needmore Road

 The estimated cost of the project is $655,000.
 The Town Board agreed to participate in a funding agreement to pay $150,000 to help get the project completed.

-On June 13, 2018, Products Road opened to the public.
+In mid-2018, Products Road opened to the public.
 Products Road is a publicly dedicated road constructed by private development.

 How will Construction Affect My Commute?